Do you find it increasingly difficult to write about medicine, even if medical writing is what you do for a living?

 Sometimes it’s hard to stop and analyse the quality of your writing when you’re under pressure to churn out content for clients and employers.

-But it’s important to take care with every sentence – every word, if you can – if you want to produce great medical content.
+But it’s important to take care of every sentence, and every word, to produce excellent medical content.

-Do you have any other tips for improving way you write about medicine?
+Do you have any tips to help others write about medicine with confidence?